Health Care

 Why it matters: The health care sector represents 18 percent of our economy.
 More importantly, it impacts the bottom line of every American.
 The average American spends over $10,000 annually on health care expenses and experts expect that to continue to rise.

-However, I understand any reforms to our health care system require thorough and thoughtful debate.
-This is especially true for significant reforms.
-While the discussion continues, any comprehensive reform must preserve and protect the role of patients, providers and physicians as the principal health care decision-makers.
-They must be in charge, not the federal government.
+Where I stand: Like most Americans, I believe our health care system needs to provide relief to families from rising costs while ensuring access to quality and affordable care.
+However, I understand any reforms to our health care system require thorough and thoughtful debate and the end result must preserve and protect the role of patients, providers and physicians as the principal health care decision-makers.
 Our focus must be on driving down the cost of care, increasing options and ensuring that the needs of patients are put first, while keeping protections for those with pre-existing conditions.

 Senator Boozman's Health Care Accomplishments